aharshbe/bash_loading_indicator/readme.md

 # Loading Indicator Script
 ## Purpose
 * A loading indicator to show the progress of an installation for a given application or other script
 * Script is formatted for a terminal window of size `120x50`.
-Verticle and horozontal spacing can be modified to accomadate a difference size terminal window if need be.
+Vertical and horozontal spacing can be modified to accomadate a difference size terminal window if need be.

 ### Usage:
 * Clone repo, e.g., `git clone Repo_URL`